sourcegraph/cody/doc/dev/quality/index.md

 }
 ```

-4. Build Cody from main and run it in debug mode.
-5. You should now find the new models available in your chat panel!
+You should now find the new models available in your chat panel.
+(You may need to reload VS Code fro the changes to take effect.)